Pinners - Kids Course

 Our Pinners Kids Course is a fun relaxed environment for younger riders to safely progress their mountain biking and the core fundamentals.
 Understanding core fundamentals that are the foundations of progression will ensure a more rapid rise in ability.
 Once established these core skills can be developed and applied to more technical trail features.
 Children should attend our Rippers Kids Coaching Course before attending this course, unless prior arrangement with one of our coaches.
 Full Face helmets are mandatory.

-9:30am start with a minimum of 3 hours of coaching, children will have access to our uplift system during the lesson and will receive a pedal pass for the remainder of their day.
+Children will have access to our uplift system during the lesson and will receive a pedal pass for the remainder of their day.

 - Corner with confidence